 Tufts University has been designated by the US Department of State as a J-1 Exchange Visitor Program sponsor.
 This allows Tufts to offer visa sponsorship to international scholars - including research scholars, professors, and specialists - coming to Tufts for activities relating to educational and cultural exchange.
 Permitted activities include scholarly research, teaching, observation, and demonstration of specialized skills.
-To qualify for J-1 scholar status at Tufts, the individual must either (a) be invited to come to Tufts as a self-funded visiting scholar or (b) have received an academic appointment to a temporary teaching or research position, including postdoctoral positions.
+To qualify for J-1 scholar status at Tufts, the individual must either (a) be invited to come to Tufts as a self-funded visiting scholar or (b) have received an appointment to a temporary teaching or research position, including postdoctoral positions or time-limited grant-funded positions.

 Note: the J-1 program is intended for temporary visitors and should not be used to sponsor individuals hired to permanent positions (including tenure-track appointments) or continuous, ongoing employment of indefinite duration.
 For positions of this nature, consult our information on the H-1B Temporary Worker visa category or contact the International Center.